Di

 D

 Sheikh Ilderim's four horses' names are Aldebaran, Altair, Antares and Rigel.
-Their mother's na [...]
+Their mother's name is [...]

 D